TheManyula/Modular-Pawn/README.md

 # Modular Programming in Pawn

-This project aims to show a modular approach to scripting in Pawn for SA:MP.
+This project aims to show a modular approach to scripting in Pawn for SA:MP/open.mp.

 ## Motivation

 When you started out scripting with Pawn, you probably didn't care much about code architecture as long as the code did what you wanted it to do.
 For the purpose of learning, you're actually encouraged to get your hands dirty writing some really shoddy code that you will look back on with shame one day in the future.
-At some point, you may have decided to write your own gamemode and chances are you've held onto putting everything into one single file simply because you were used to it or didn't know any better.
+At some point, you may have decided to write your own gamemode and started out by putting everything into one single file simply because you were used to it or didn't know any better.
+Chances are you are still doing that.

-As your gamemode kept growing in size, you have probably noticed that things were starting to get really messy.
+As your gamemode kept growing in size, you have probably noticed that things were starting to get messy.
 Adding new features, removing old ones or even fixing bugs became harder and harder.
+God forbid you have to work with someone else's spaghetti code.
 Luckily, there is a solution to this - and it's called modular programming.

 ## Concepts